andres81/Model_of_the_Psyche/case-files/organization-for-the-protection-of-natural-persons/README.md

 and circumstances are to be able to recognize them and how to act on them.

-But if this is the functionality that is required and given by this method, why not reuse this method in the protection of minors?
+But if this is the functionality that is required and given by this method, why not reuse this method in the protection of natural persons?
 That we subsequently call: Veiligheid en Gezondheid Checklist Burgers (VCB) (Safety and Health Checklist Civilians)?